fgiacome/transformer/README.md

 What is the best way of learning how a Deep Learning framework works?
 Write (a basic) one yourself!

+This creates relies on [Faer](https://docs.rs/faer) for matrix operations, but aside from that, it implements all other other abstractions with the intention of improving my understanding of how every piece works.

 With this project you can:
 * Build a neural network with linear layers and three possible activations (RELU, Sigmoid, Softmax).
 * Optimize it using backpropagation and SGD (Adam on its way).
 * Serialize and deserialize your models.

-A training program for the MNIST datasets is available as a binary crate as well as a testing program that runs inference on one random test image, also printing it to the terminal.
+A training program for the MNIST dataset is available as a binary crate as well as a testing program that runs inference on a random test image, also printing it (and the results) to the terminal.

 To run the MNIST training program, download the MNIST dataset to `datastes/mnist/`, then: